 As high school drew to an end, Eduardo applied to universities outside of his native Puerto Rico since he was not interested in the Architecture and Industrial Design programs offered in the local universities.
 His closest friends were also applying to schools outside the island, motivating him to pursue those avenues.
 Architecture, an obvious combination of art and design, was once Eduardo’s mom’s dream profession, “strangely” made it to his list of potential career choices.
 The thought of moving out of Puerto Rico terrified him, as he would become the first and youngest family member to study away from “the island of tropical breezes”.
 After graduation, Eduardo was accepted to both Ohio State University and University of Miami-UM School of Architecture (He probably was accepted to other schools too, but he never found out!).
 The thought of a skinny Puerto-Rican (back then… not so skinny anymore or now), in the cold winters of Ohio, made his decision to go to sunny Florida quite easier, and an architectural summer program at UM, reinforced his choice for a stronger architectural curriculum.
 We have some Canes Over Here!
 Whoosh! whoosh!
 While at UM working on his bachelor's in architecture, Eduardo opted for a minor in Arts (Surprise, surprise!).
 He was inspired and loved every single credit he took in the art department.
 From the history classes, to the painting, to graphic design, to human body anatomy drawing classes, and to sculpting… Every art classes taken during his undergraduate career complemented his architectural profession.
 It provided him with the ability to conceptualize 3D ideas in his head, allowing him to visualize them, render them, and model them physically in paper, canvas, or in 3D wood and/or clay.
 He recalls one memory, during an architecture studio project reviews, where the professor reacted to his design and rendering by saying: “you aren’t designing for Disney, you have to pull back a bit”!
 Looking back, Eduardo knows the professor didn’t mean it as a compliment, but nevertheless, Eduardo was thrilled about the association and the Disney comment.

-Among the opportunities while studying at UM, for his last semester, Eduardo was selected to join the “Rome Study Abroad Program”.
+Among the opportunities while studying at UM, for his last semester, Eduardo join the “Rome Study Abroad Program”.
 It consisted of a full semester immersed in the Italian culture, based in the Washington University facility, in Campo Di Fiori, at the heart of historic Rome.
 This was a once in a lifetime most amazing experience, where one never stopped studying, exploring, and documenting with sketches and photos, the many places one learns from history books.
 Eduardo’s passion for architecture, sculptures, especially Bernini’s and Michelangelo’s fountains and plazas grew even more, while improving his ink sketching techniques with daily exercises.
 The memories of numerous nights, walking as one of the local, through the Campo di Fiori, seen the lights dramatizing the architecture, and listening to the running water while passing Bernini’s iconic fountain in Piazza Navona.
 Then turning through the small roads, passing the huge monumental Pantheon in Piazza Rotonda, and following the water sound, from a block away, getting louder until arriving at the Fontana di Trevi.
 (Eating a gelato and making a wish after throwing a few liras backwards into the fountain… Checked!), and continuing the walk, ending up at the Spanish steps, feels just like a dream now!
 The Study Abroad group covered visits throughout Rome, Italy’s most impactful architecture full of historic ruins and landmarks.
 While abroad, Eduardo visited Florence, Venice, a number of towns in Tuscany, Montepulciano, Siena, San Gimignano, Perugia, Bologna, Vicenza, Verona, Asisi, Tívoli, Pisa, Palermo, Agrigento and Taormina in Sicily, Pompeii, Capri, Naples and more...
 During and after the program, Eduardo had the opportunity… …to send credit card bills to his parents in 5 additional languages!
 (Oh Yes I did!)
 Eduardo extended the abroad experience by back-packing with three of his closest friends through Greece, Germany, Spain, France and UK.
 All the back-packing experience merged with the study abroad program, since the group of friends continued similar schedule from the university, waking up early in the morning to walk and visit the many amazing landmarks, cathedrals, ruins, museums, parks and plazas, continuing the explorations at nighttime, and often visiting the same location at different times of day or during festivals.
 Sketching became a way of life.

 After graduation, Eduardo applied for an intern position with Walt Disney Imagineering in Orlando, Fl with the Master Planning and Architecture department.
 He was not selected at the time, believing that a more experienced candidate was given that opportunity.
 Eduardo’s graduation for his bachelor's degree, arrived pretty soon... ...but never as fast as his parent’s hoped.
 At the time of graduation, they visited him and were ready to bring him back to Puerto Rico.
 Despite all the love for his family and friends back home, Eduardo was not ready to go home.
 He remembers thinking and joking: “How can I convince my parents, and justify not going back home with them in that flight?”.
 Then he thought: “Got it!...
 Mami, Papi, I’m staying here at UM, and will continue to study and get my Masters in Urban Planning!”.
 (And It worked!)
 He enrolled in the Sub-Urb and Town Design program, with the School Dean, Elizabeth Patter-Zyberg as the program director and active professor!
 Eduardo was able to continue adding art classes credits, including some in metal sculpting and a proposed independent study on water fountains to his list, (inspired by all the ones seen around Europe), which allowed him to be approve for the School of Art in the completion of his second bachelor's degree from UM, this time in Art.
 During his master program, Eduardo had the chance to learn to design on a bigger scale, having the surrounding areas context in mind, larger than just a building or a building complex.
 He learned to identify successful criteria to create unique pedestrian-friendly destinations, and healthy environment for a neighborhood, up to a city scale.
 Eduardo’s main master project thesis was located in Montreal, Canada, where students visited and documented for the completion of their mixed-use residential project.
 All the previous documenting practice from the Rome program came very handy, when trying to sketch in the Montreal’s cold weather.
 (Good thing I did not go to Ohio State, Brrr!)